adaltas/node-nikita/src/register.coffee.md

 # Register

-Register action into the global namespace.
+Register actions into the global namespace.
 The actions registered below will be available to every Nikita sessions.

 ## Source code